Cortisone Steroid Injection Treatment Birmingham

 Here at Dynamic Regenerative Medicine, we like to focus our treatments on REPAIR and REGENERATION.
-Due to the toxicity of steroid, we are much more in favour of natural treatments that focus on tissue repair platelet-rich plasma (PRP) for example.
+Due to the toxicity of steroid, we are much more in favour of natural treatments that focus on tissue repair platelet rich plasma (PRP) for example.
 We also like to educate our patients about this and the differences.
-With this in mind, we do also offer a slightly milder steroid (cortisone) injection with the added addition of hyaluronic acid to aid tissue repair, this can also be found under Cingal pain relief injection treatment.
-However, If a stronger dose of steroid is required then this can be made.
+With this in mind, we like to offer a slightly milder steroid (cortisone) injection with the added addition of hyaluronic acid to aid tissue repair.
+This can be found under Cingal pain relief injection treatment.
+However, If a stronger dose of steroid is required, then this can be made.

 Non-steroidal Anti-inflammatory Injection